Treatment for Fibromyalgia

 Treatment for fibromyalgia attempts to relieve some of your symptoms and improve your quality of life, but there is currently no cure.

-Your GP will play an important role in your treatment and care.
+Your GP will play an essential role in your treatment and care.
 They can help you decide what is best for you based on what you prefer and what treatments are available.

 In some cases, several different health professionals may be involved in your care, such as: